Marketing Technology – The What’s and How’s

 April 6, 2021

-How Do You Evaluate Marketing Technology Strategy?
+How Do You Evaluate Your Marketing Technology Strategy?

-1. Value added:
+1. Value addition:

-2. Features and functionality:
+1. Features and customizability:

-3. Implementation and integration:
+1. Implementation and integration:

 • How easy will the tool be to implement?